pathouse/logjoy/LOGRAGE_README.md

 ## How Logjoy works

 - no monkey patching anything
-- provides an alternate set of log subscribers for each default Rails subscriber
+- Detaches the default Rails log subscribers for
+  - action controller
+  - action view
+  - action mailer
+  - active storage
+- Attaches a new log subscriber for
   - action_controller
-  - action_mailer
-  - action_view
-  - active_record
-  - active_storage
-- only provides JSON formatting or Rails default formatting
+- only provides JSON formatting
+- allows configuration to add custom data to logs

 ## TL;DR

-The TL;DR here is that Logjoy is simpler and less opinionated in terms of implementation with the trade off of being a little bit more involved to configure.
+Logjoy is very similar to Lograge with a few key differences

+- no monkeypatching
+- no change to action cable logs
+- only JSON formatting

 We stay away from monkeypatching Rails because that makes the code harder to maintain (indeed, the monkeypatching is the reason I started working on this gem to move away from Lograge)